 Thankfully, finding the perfect vegan snacks doesn’t have to be complicated.
-My list of 40 kid-friendly vegan snacks below offers a variety of snack ideas and recipes that are both delicious and healthy.
+My list of 40 easy vegan snacks for kids offers a variety of snack ideas and recipes that are both delicious and healthy.
 Even the pickiest of eaters will find something to their taste!

-Looking for vegan food ideas for kids who are even younger?
-See my post about 7 homemade vegan baby food recipes that are appropriate for kids from 6 months and up.
+Looking for more vegan food ideas for kids?
+See this post about 7 homemade vegan baby food recipes that are appropriate for kids from 6 months and up, and this post about what my 2 year-old vegan kid eats in a day.

 And if you’re new to vegan parenting and aren’t sure where to start, check out my list of 20+ vegan parenting resources for both parents and kids, from nutrition guides and books to helpful websites, forums, etc.